Annual Income Statement Guide For Freelancers In Spain

 Apparently, fiscal control is no longer necessary, or the rent deductions are supposed to exceed the budget limits.
 We don’t know the real reason, but in the 2015 income tax statement, only rentals with contracts before 01/01/2015 could continue to apply deductions.
 All contracts after 01/01/2015 cannot practice the state income deduction.

-After this brief review of what happened with the rent deduction, we are going to relate the requirements that you must meet to apply for this 2021 rent deduction:
+After this brief review of what happened with the rent deduction, we are going to relate the requirements that you must meet to apply for this 2022 income return deduction:

 - Lease habitual residence dated before 01/01/2015.

-- The maximum amount of the deduction base is €9,040.
+- The maximum deduction base is €9,040.
 If you pay more for your rent, the excess will not be part of the deduction.

 - Your tax base must be less than €24,107.20.